 All verbal comments provided at customer comment meetings become part of the permanent file for the rate case.

-On July 14, 2009, Iowa-American Water Company (Iowa-American) received an estimated 26 percent temporary rate increase while the Iowa Utilities Board (IUB) continues to consider permanent rates in this case.
+On July 27, 2009, the Board issued an order allowing Iowa-American Water Company (Iowa-American) an estimated 26 percent temporary rate increase while the Iowa Utilities Board (IUB) continues to consider permanent rates in this case.
 Iowa-American could generate about $7.14 million in additional annual revenue from the temporary rates approved by the IUB, which is about three-quarters of $1 million less than it had requested.
 In addition, the IUB adjusted the allocation of certain costs for temporary rates between the utility’s Clinton and Quad Cities service districts to temporarily raise overall rates by approximately 26 percent in both service districts.